j2store/docs/content/docs/payment-methods/pay-u-latam.md

 This plugin provides option to restrict the payment method for certain regions.You could select the regions for which the payment should be available.

 **Display text on selection**
-Text to be displayed upon selection of this payment method has to be typed here.If the site is multi-lingual, then a language constant could be provided here and an override could be performed.
+Text to be displayed upon selection of this payment method has to be typed here If the site is multi-lingual, then a language constant could be provided here and an override could be performed.

 **Display text before payment**
-Text to be displayed before completion of the payment could be entered here.In case of a multi-lingual  site, then a language constant could be provided here and an override could be performed.
+Text to be displayed before completion of the payment could be entered<link-text url ="http://here.in/" target = "_blank" rel = "noopener">here</link-text>
+Incase of a multi-lingual  site, then a language constant could be provided here and an override could be performed.

 **Display text on after payment**
 Text to be displayed upon completion of the payment has to be specified here.In case of a multi-lingual  site, then a language constant could be provided here and an override could be performed.